jesse-browne/jb-wp-theme/README.md

 jb-wp-theme
 ===========

-A theme for a build of my personal site in wordpress.
+A wordpress theme for a build of my personal site.